 The USPS is dynamic.
 Postal rates fluctuate, policies evolve, and service models shift over time.
 Even the most experienced mailers say it can be hard to keep up.
-In our 2026 State of Direct Mail report, 84% percent of leaders struggle to track USPS updates or anticipate what’s coming next.
-And more than half say that these common types of USPS changes completely disrupt campaign planning – impacting budgets, delaying campaigns, and even missing in-home delivery windows.
+In our 2026 State of Direct Mail report, leaders say they struggle to track USPS update, and more than half say that USPS changes often disrupt campaign planning and impact budgets.

 But keeping up with USPS changes doesn't have to be a challenge.
 We sat down with industry experts to better understand how to stay up to date on what’s going on with USPS – and here’s what they recommend.